-A “Generations” match list column in the GEDmatch Genesis results gives an estimate for the number of generations apart two individuals are.
-1 represents a parent-child or twin relationship, 1.2 is sibling, 1.4 is half-sibling, uncle, or grandparent.
-2 would be a cousin as the last common ancestor was 2 generations ago, 2.6 would be a first cousin once removed, 3 would be the second cousin with the last common ancestor 3 generations ago.
+- Generations: An estimate for the number of generations apart two individuals are.
+For example, 1 represents a parent-child or twin relationship, 1.2 is sibling, 1.4 is half-sibling, uncle, or grandparent.
+A 2 would be a cousin (as the last common ancestor was 2 generations ago), 2.6 would be a first cousin once removed, and 3 would be the second cousin with the last common ancestor three generations ago.
 The prediction breaks down over 4.

 The ability to pull information from different DNA testing kits is one of the original benefits of GEDMatch Genesis.
 If a user wants to search for their family, they do not have to buy both Ancestry and 23andMe kits.
 The user can search through all uploaded DNA profiling data regardless of the autosomal DNA testing service they used.

 GEDmatch Genesis also has a tool to see if your parents are related.
 It uses a similar idea to the One-to-Many tool.
-Given that everyone has two copies of every chromosome in their genome, one from mom and one from dad, it’s possible to look for relatedness between these two copies.
-This lets the user test if their parents shared a recent common ancestor.
+Given that everyone has two copies of every chromosome in their genome, one from their mother and one from their father, it is possible to look for relatedness between these two copies.

 For the majority of users, this type of family history exploration is not very informative.
-For the minority of users, it might not actually be the information they wanted.
-Finding out your parents are related or if you have an evil twin are not actionable health items and might lead to some awkward questions about a user’s ancestry.
+For the rest, it might not actually be the information they wanted.
+Finding out that your parents are related or if you have an evil twin are not actionable health items and might lead to some awkward questions about a user’s ancestry.

 Review of GEDmatch Genesis Costs

-GEDmatch is primarily a free DNA upload site and a set of free DNA analysis tools.
-Most of the features of GEDmatch, including those described above, are free tools to analyze your DNA.
+GEDmatch is primarily a free DNA-upload site and a set of free DNA analysis tools.
+Thus, most of the features, including those described above, are free tools to analyze your DNA.

 For $10 a month you can have access to “Tier 1” features.
-Tier 1 users have an increased number of results in the one-to-many tool — going from 3,000 matched DNA kits to 100,000.
-Users also are able to see which segments match in the one-to-many tool and which kits matched on the same segment.
+Tier 1 users have more results in the One-to-Many tool — going from 3,000 matched DNA kits to 100,000.
+Users are also able to see which segments match in the One-to-Many tool and which kits match on the same segment.

 An experimental tool also lets users reconstruct a family tree from these results.
-There is also a tool that attempts to reconstruct the genome of an ancestor from the genetic data of the descendants.
+There is also a tool that attempts to reconstruct the genome of an ancestor from the descendants’ genetic data.

 GEDmatch Genesis in the News

-GEDmatch Genesis hit the news after it was used to identify the Golden State Killer, a serial killer and a rapist who was active in California from 1974-1986.
-He was identified when a DNA sample he left at a crime scene was run through GEDmatch’s “one-to-many” tool.
+GEDmatch Genesis hit the news after it was used to identify the Golden State Killer, a serial killer and rapist who was active in California from 1974-1986.
+He was identified when a DNA sample left at a crime scene was run through GEDmatch’s “One-to-Many” tool.
 Ten to twenty kits identified as third to fourth cousins were found in the genetic database.